CoinFabrik/web3-grant/vulnerabilities/candidates/README.md

 2. Deployed ink! projects.

-3. Analysis Categories[https://blog.coinfabrik.com/analysis-categories/).
+3. [Analysis Categories](https://blog.coinfabrik.com/analysis-categories/).
 We generate examples from classic examples in other blockchains.